 Geoprobe® recommends you conduct periodic field rinsate samples of tools and soil liners during your PFAS sampling projects.
 You must use PFAS free water provided by your laboratory for this purpose.
 Tap water or bottled water may have been in contact with PFAS containing materials such as Teflon® tape or PTFE containing pipe joint compound.
 Of course, use bottles (HDPE or Polypropylene) provided by your lab for the PFAS field rinsate samples.

 The steel components of soil samplers and groundwater sampling tools do not contain PFAS compounds.
 Use of these tools for PFAS sampling and investigation following standard procedures is appropriate.
 Be careful to NOT use materials like Teflon® tape or PTFE joint compound on joints or fittings that will have sample contact.
-Don’t use Teflon® soil liners or tubing in your sampling for PFAS.
+Don’t use Teflon® soil liners or tubing in your sampling for PFAS contamination.
 Use the clear PVC soil liners when soil sampling or HDPE or polypropylene tubing when groundwater sampling.
 The DOD has recommended the use of silicon-based plumbers paste and O-rings in place of Teflon® products.
 Also, the DECON 90 product contains PFAS components so use decon soap and water approved for PFAS sampling.
-We are all coming up the PFAS learning curve.
+We are all coming up the PFAS contamination learning curve.
 As the entire industry continues to learn about PFAS sampling, analysis, and remediation, updates and revisions to guidance documents and operating procedures will be issued.

 1835 Wall Street Salina, Kansas 67401 Phone: (785) 825-1842

 Everything has to be clean and you’re constantly changing out gloves.
 You have to be very detail oriented and realize that many products we use or wear may have PFAS in it — you need to be very aware of cross contamination,